Act sustainably: Use energy responsibly!

 The heat consumption of the buildings supplied via the energy center is monitored approx. every 15 minutes.
 The electricity quantities of the contractor are not building-specific, but the meter structure is currently being retrofitted.
 The aim is to establish the closest possible monitoring of energy consumption via a digital meter infrastructure.
 In the electricity supply, we know the consumption via the contractor's invoicing at monthly level, but not via the external electricity contracts.

-TU Darmstadt has PV systems in the order of 2.1 MW in the works and in planning, both subsidized and unsubsidized by the state of Hesse.
+TU Darmstadt has PV systems in the order of 2.1 MW under construction and in planning, both subsidized and unsubsidized by the state of Hesse.

 • Windows are replaced based on how they fit in with other measures and prioritized according to the highest savings measures, so that they are only replaced gradually.